-On the basis of this research work performed, the researcher recommended the following with the aim of improving the internal control systems of Nansana municipality to bring about better performance of the organization and hence ensured that the controls practiced are appropriate and satisfactory:
+On the basis of this research work performed, the researcher recommended the following with the aim of improving the internal control systems of equity Bank (U) Ltd to bring about better performance of the bank and hence ensured that the controls practiced are appropriate and satisfactory:

-The organization should increase the ability of implementing the internal control process, policies and procedures at hand.
-Nansana municipality headquarters had almost all vital internal control policies, the only problem existing is its inability to act and operate within the set principles.
+The bank should increase the ability of implementing the internal control process, policies and procedures at hand.
+Equity Bank (U) Ltd had almost all vital internal control policies, the only problem existing is its inability to act and operate within the set principles.

 On Segmentation of duties.
-The researcher greatly recommended that nansana municipality headquarters must segregate duties such that tasks performed by different people can easily be identified, Separation of accounting and custody of assets: An employee who had custody of an asset or an access to an asset lets say cash should not maintain the accounting records of that asset, this alms at reducing temptation to that particular employee.
+The researcher recommended that equity bank must segregate duties such that tasks performed by different people can easily be identified, Separation of accounting and custody of assets: An employee who had custody of an asset or an access to an asset let's say cash should not maintain the accounting records of that asset, this alms at reducing temptation to that particular employee.
 This may also be sorted out by increasing the number of employees so as to facilitate the separation of duties.

-On authorization the researcher recommends that the organization directors must approve any kind of payment before employee are permitted to handle or performs any transaction, every transaction should go through four steps: authorization, approval, execution and recording.
-For example when top management authorizes a transaction, the departmental manager may approve and payment office execute while accounting office records it on its books, the danger of fraud are in increase.
+On authorization the researcher recommends that equity bank directors must approvals any kind of payment before employees are permitted to handle or perform any transaction, every transaction should go through four steps: authorization, approval, execution and recording.
+For example when top management authorizes a transaction, the departmental manager may approve and payment office execute while accounting office records it in its books, the danger of fraud are in increase.
 Studies of fraud cases suggest that many individuals may be tempted into dishonest act if given complete control of company assets (Source: External payment in arrear Account scandal of BOT as audited by Ernest and Young. in 2008).
-So Nansana municipality should consider this fact and minimize the possibility as quick as possible to be free from this risk.
+So equity bank (U) Ltd should consider this fact and minimize the possibility as quick as possible to be free from this risk.

-On budgeting the organization must establish authority and responsibility centres for every function to provide basis for the cost centre, an organization plan should indicate clearly the department or person responsible for such function as purchasing, receiving incoming shipments, maintaining accounting records, approving financial matters and preparing the financial year budget.
+On budgeting equity bank must establish authority and responsibility centres.
+For every function to provide basis for the cost centre, an organization plan should indicate clearly the department or person responsible for such function as purchasing, receiving incoming shipments, maintaining accounting records, approving financial matters and preparing the financial year budget.
 One person should be clearly responsible for each function in the budget otherwise it would be difficult to determine the cost /expenditure against revenue and the person responsible for budget review.
-This leads to effectiveness and it promote efficiency hence economic growth and development.
+This leads to effectiveness and it promotes efficiency hence economic growth and development.